libvips/libvips/_posts/2025-03-12-nip4-for-nip2-users.md

 It was also starting to look rather crude and old-fashioned!
 Something of a trip back in time, with brightly coloured elements and hard edges and corners everywhere.
-And nip2 is something of a "kitchen sink" program --- it has lots of features which seemed like a good idea at the time, but which I never ended up using much.
+And nip2 is a "kitchen sink" program --- it has lots of features which seemed like a good idea at the time, but which I never ended up using much.

 ![nip2]({{ site.baseurl }}/assets/images/nip2.png)